pragyaai/ndna/_llm/FAQ.md

 This geometric lens turns model selection into a principled choice guided by latent dynamics, not just test-set scores.

-## How does nDNA Cartography reveal family-level traits and distinctions across foundation models?
+✶ **How does nDNA Cartography reveal family-level traits and distinctions across foundation models?**

-The **nDNA Cartography** framework provides a geometric lens to study how foundation models from different families (e.g., LLaMA, Mistral, Gemma, Qwen, DeepSeek) exhibit unique latent genomic signatures.
+➠ The **nDNA Cartography** framework provides a geometric lens to study how foundation models from different families (e.g., LLaMA, Mistral, Gemma, Qwen, DeepSeek) exhibit unique latent genomic signatures.
 For each model, we compute thermodynamic length

 $$\mathcal{L} = \sum_{\ell=1}^{L-1} \left\| h_{\ell+1} - h_\ell \right\|_2,$$